rdfostrich/article-swj2020-cobra/content/evaluation.md

 In our [first hypothesis](#hypothesis-qualitative-storage), we expected storage size to become lower with a bidirectional delta chain compared to a unidirectional delta chain.
 While this is true for BEAR-A and BEAR-B Hourly, this is not true for BEAR-B Daily.
-As such, we _reject_ this hypotheses.
+As such, we _reject_ this hypothesis.
 In our [second hypothesis](#hypothesis-qualitative-ingestion), we expected ingestion time to be lower with a bidirectional delta chain.
 Our results show that this is true.